GustavePate/distark/doc/addaservice.md

 * create a test_servicenameservice.py must contain:
 * a TestServiceNameService class
 * with a test_servicenameservice method marked as fullstack
-* this method mist only call a callservicenameservice method
+* this method must only call a callservicenameservice method

 ##### goto test/load/funkysimple.py
 * add a call to test_servicenameservice.call* with a probability

 ##### goto src/distark/majordaemon/client/worker/processor
 * create a servicenameprocessor.py must contain:
+* a class:
 * an __init__ method which store a PBServicenameRequest
 * a process method which return a PBServicenameResponse
+* a module method:
+* servicename_request_handler method:
+* which take a pbonerequest in and returns a pboneresponse
+* using the ServiceNameProcessor class

 ##### goto src/distark/majordaemon/client/worker/mdworker.py
-* import processor, request & response type
+* import request_handler, request_type
-* add a servicename_request method which take a pbonerequest in and returns a pboneresponse
 * add the mapping request_type / handler in the existing_services dic of handle_request

 make test